Michael A. Taylor Player Props: Twins vs. Orioles

 Michael A. Taylor At The Plate

-- Taylor has reached base via a hit in 37 games this season (of 73 played), and had multiple hits in eight of those games.
+- Taylor has picked up a hit in 37 of 74 games this season, with multiple hits eight times.

-- Taylor has an RBI in 17 of 73 games this season, with multiple RBI in seven of them.
+- In 17 games this year (23.0%), Taylor has picked up an RBI, and in seven of those games (9.5%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

-- In 21 of 73 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.